FTChinese/NEXT/README.md

 # FTChinese Next Project

 ## Goals
-* Redesign the www.ftchinese.com for best content display on all devices.
+* **Design:** Redesign the www.ftchinese.com for best content display on all devices.
-* Upgrade the performance of the web site, especially mission-critical pages, to the highest standard.
+* **Performance:** Upgrade the performance of the web site, especially mission-critical pages, to the highest standard.
-* Streamline editorial workflow so that our editors can update content and page as fast as possible.
+* **Efficiency:** Streamline editorial workflow so that our editors can update content and page as fast as possible.
 All pages, not just home, should be managed in CMS without any tech knowledge.
-* Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.
+* **Advertising:** Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.
-* Kickstart our own growth and monetizing efforts, especially subscription business.
+* **Monetization:** Kickstart our own growth and monetizing efforts, especially subscription business.

 ## Milestones